Understandably, the Department for Environment, Food & Rural Affairs (Defra) is the main player in this line of governmental work.

 Qualified vets actually play an important role across a range of organisations.
 Animal Health and Defra’s State Veterinary Service, for instance, both employ government veterinarians and technical officers to carry out hands-on veterinary work across farms, zoos and other places where animals are kept.
 They also offer consultancy services to the agricultural industry in order to ensure the welfare of animals in the UK.

 Regulation, inspection and enforcement are important for all of the government organisations that operate in this area.
-You could find yourself working as a fishery officer, an environmental officer (click here for video career advice from an environmental officer working for the Environment Agency), a drinking water inspector or part of the Food Standards Agency’s enforcement team to ensure that food production meets government standards.
+You could find yourself working as a fishery officer, an environmental officer, a drinking water inspector or part of the Food Standards Agency’s enforcement team to ensure that food production meets government standards.

 If engineering is more your thing, you could join the Environment Agency’s Civil Engineering Graduate Programme, where you could work on projects focusing on flood defences.